Families: Additional Resources

-Priority resources are bolded.
+Priority resources are in bold font.

 An Investigation into Cult Pseudo-Personality: What is It and How Does It Form? - Gillie Jenkinson, M.A.
 Cultic Studies Review , 7(3), 2008, 199-224.

 Aspects of Concern Regarding Legion of Christ Mind Control Reflected in Its Rules, Norms, and Ex-Member Testimonies.
 J. Paul Lennon.
 ICSA E-Newsletter, 5(2), 2006.

 Attacks on Peripheral versus Central Elements of Self and the Impact of Thought Reforming Techniques.
 Richard Ofshe, PhD & Margaret Thaler Singer, PhD Cultic Studies Journal, 3(1), 1986, 4-18.

 Back From the Brink: An Abusive Church Movement Recovers Its Balance.
 Lawrence A. Pile.